 The Blessed Mother can be a powerful model and intercessor for us who face the challenges of life in the 21st Century.
 The restoration of the family through solid marriages, the reversal of the culture of violence that has overtaken our society and the reinforcement of Godly values in public and private are objectives which should call us back to Mary's shining example, back to the Rosary, back to her prayerful support in our struggles.
 Holy Mary, pray for us!

 LUKE: THE GOSPEL OF MERCY

-BIBLE STUDY: All New CSS Bible Study for fall 2016!!
-This Fall, join prolific author and speaker, Dr. Paul Thigpen, and Doors of Mercy host Fr.
+BIBLE STUDY: All New CSS Bible Study is now taking place!
+Join prolific author and speaker, Dr. Paul Thigpen, and Doors of Mercy host Fr.
 Jeffrey Kirby, in exploring Luke: The Gospel of Mercy.
 Come discover the unique insights the great evangelist St. Luke gives us into the Heart of God.
 Come find in Luke, the God who is rich in mercy, the God whose mercy is “from generation to generation.”
-Classes begin on Thursday, September 29th and will continue on Thursdays in the mornings (9:30am; small group format) or evenings (7:00pm; large group format).
+Classes continue on Thursdays in the mornings (9:30am; small group format) or evenings (7:00pm; large group format).
 For more information or questions, contact Jo-Ann Tabry.

 PRAYER OF THE WEEK

 Almighty and merciful God, may no earthly undertaking hinder those who set out in haste to meet your Son, but may our learning of heavenly wisdom gain us admittance to his company. who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.